 This setting defines a top speed for the Sub Spindle.
 When this setting has a nonzero value, the Sub Spindle will never exceed the designated speed.

 356 - Beeper Volume

-This setting allows the user to control the volume of the beeper in a control simulator.
-Setting a value of 0 will turn off the beeper.
+This setting allows the user to control the volume of the beeper located on the control pendant.
+Setting a value of 0 will turn OFF the beeper.
+A value of 1 to 255 can be used.